OlgaFlower/datesense-legal/UserPrivacyChoices.md

 **Menu path:** Settings → **Delete account**

 **What this does**
-- Permanently deletes your DateSense account and account-related data stored on our servers (for example, your sign-in record).
+- Permanently deletes your DateSense account and account access data stored on our servers.

-**What this does not do**
-- It does **not** delete locally stored data on your device.
-To remove local data, use **Reset local data**.
-- It does **not** delete Apple Health data stored in the Health app.
+- Also removes locally stored app data on your device, including profiles, people or partners you added, answers, notes, and related results.

 **Important**
 - This action **cannot be undone**.